brunoluiz/brunoluiz.github.io/content/blog/2022/nov/low-downtime-postgres-upgrade-i-want-to-believe/index.md

 Although recommended online by a few, once you go through their documentation, it is clear **its focus is on heterogeneous** migrations (different engines), such as migrating from MySQL to Postgres.
 DMS uses [an intermediary schema][9], which converts data between each engine.
 This intermediary schema [has a few limitations][10] for Postgres, and such things always represent a risk.
 For example, [if misconfigured, it might truncate JSON objects][11] (NCLOBs in the intermediary schema).

-It might be better to skip such hurdles for homogenous migrations (Postgres to Postgres).
+To avoid such hurdles for homogenous migrations (Postgres to Postgres), another solution would be better.
 Postgres 10+ provides a similar native solution, which doesn't use any intermediary schema: logical replication.
 This is even [recommended in AWS's documentation][12].

 > When you migrate from a database engine other than PostgreSQL to a PostgreSQL database, AWS DMS is almost always the best migration tool to use. **But when you are migrating from a PostgreSQL database to a PostgreSQL database, PostgreSQL tools can be more effective.**